ihor-delta/delta/README.md

 - makind writes rules for themselves which affect others
 - manking is also a representative of the animal species
 - task of the humanity is to look after Earth and near-Earth spaces and prevent catastrophes and cataclysms
-- thinking, choice, living, decision making and emotions are not actions
+- thinking, choice, living, decision making, sensations and emotions are not actions
 - an order is an action
 - devices in a broad sense
 - nucler weapon and such kinds of weapon which can destroy big areas of infrastructure and kill a lot of people are mistakes of humanity